Olympus investor demands access to board minutes

 "Your duty to the company and all stakeholders requires that corporate governance and management match this quality and history," the letter continued.

-Executives at Olympus are struggling to convince shareholders it acted properly in paying a record $687 million (428 million pound) in advisory fees to two obscure firms related to the $2 billion acquisition of British medical equipment maker Gyrus in 2008.
+Executives at Olympus are struggling to convince shareholders it acted properly in paying a record $687 million in advisory fees to two obscure firms related to the $2 billion acquisition of British medical equipment maker Gyrus in 2008.

 The scandal, which has reignited debate about the quality of corporate governance in Japan, erupted when Olympus fired ex-CEO Michael Woodford on October 14 in what he has described as a boardroom coup sparked by his persistent questions about the payments.